KxSystems/ml/README.md

 **NLP**

-The NLP functionality contained within AutoML requires the [Kx NLP library](https://github.com/KxSystems/nlp) along with `gensim` which can be installed using conda or pip.
+The NLP functionality in AutoML requires the [KX NLP library](https://github.com/KxSystems/nlp) along with `gensim` which can be installed using conda or pip.

 ## Installation